esphome/esphome-docs/components/micronova.rst

 .. warning::

-    The MicroNova bords come in various flavours.
+    MicroNova bords come in various flavours.
 This code is only tested on an ExtraFlame Ketty Evo 2.0 stove.
 The protocol is not documented but has been reverse engineerd by others.
 See the links below for all the info that helped me.
     The different sensors, buttons and stove switch may require specific **memory_location** and **memory_address** parameters that match your MicroNova specific board.